clementpoh/toposort/marking.md

 to be something that could be shown to students, so it displays rough information on how the submission went on the test case.

-The log files on the top level give more detailed information, intended to be the command used to verify a test case, or the command the submission failed.

-This is important in graph input and output, because the python script was too slow to verify large graphs.

 So in the `subs/.../summary.txt` it would say:

-    PASS ./test/dag.0010-045.in isomorphic to expected output

-However in `print.log` it would say:

     PASS: scripts/isomorphic.py subs/.../out/dag.0010-045.dot ./test/dag.0010-045.dot